timo-berg/timo-berg.github.io/index.md

 <img class="profile-picture" src="timo.jpg">

 Hi!
 I'm an undergrad student in mathematics at the TU Berlin.
-I am also a research assistant at the <a href="https://www.bpn.tu-berlin.de/menue/biopsychologie_und_neuroergonomie/parameter/en/" target="_blank">Gramann lab<\a> and currently in San Diego as a visiting researcher at [SCCN](https://sccn.ucsd.edu/) under the supervision of Dr. Iversen.
+I am also a research assistant at the <a href="https://www.bpn.tu-berlin.de/menue/biopsychologie_und_neuroergonomie/parameter/en/" target="_blank">Gramann lab</a> and currently in San Diego as a visiting researcher at [SCCN](https://sccn.ucsd.edu/) under the supervision of Dr. Iversen.

 ## Research